wdahman/clarity/apps/website/foundation/internationalization/README.md

 datepickerPreviousDecade

-The button that navigates a yearpicker to previous decade
+The button that navigates a year picker to previous decade

 datepickerNextDecade

-The button that navigates a yearpicker to next decade
+The button that navigates a year picker to next decade

 datepickerCurrentDecade

-The button that navigates the yearpicker to current decade
+The button that navigates the year picker to current decade

 datepickerSelectMonthText

-Populates aria-label and title for monthpicker button.
+Populates aria-label and title for month picker button.
 Is concatenated with the (localized) value for calendarMonth as well as this value

 datepickerSelectYearText

-Populates aria-label and title for yearpicker button.
+Populates aria-label and title for year picker button.
 Is concatenated with the (localized) value for calendarYear as well as this value

 daypickerSRCurrentMonthPhrase